bodkan/admixr/cran-comments.md

 In this version I have:

-* Added single quotes around 'ADMIXTOOLS' in the Title and Description fields as requested.
+* Added single quotes around 'ADMIXTOOLS' and 'EIGENSTRAT' in the Title and Description fields as requested.

 * Removed the reduntant "directly from R" from the Title as requested.